top of page

 GIVING THANKS: TOGETHER IN CELEBRATION!

-Sunday Afternoon in November sharing poetry and song, and collecting Scarfs, Gloves and Hats for ABCD's Warm Winter Drive. *Action for Boston Community Development.
+Sunday afternoon in November sharing poetry and song, and collecting scarfs, gloves and hats for ABCD (Action for Boston Community Development) Warm Winter Drive.

 CANDLELIT LABYRINTH WALK: IN PEACE & HARMONY